McMasterRS/lm_CO2025-DRI-Training-Materials/transitive-credits.md

 ### What's Next?

-Now that CiteLang has generated credits for the software packages and the people that build the project, what’s next?
+Now that CiteLang has generated credits for the software packages and the people that built the project, what’s next?
 Publish your research results and software with the credit outputs.
+For instance, adding the credit in the documentation (e.g. README) in your software repository, or including the credit in the acknowledgements of your publications.

 Research software is often built with software packages by developers who may not have a scholarly or academic research background.
 Persistent identifiers, such as ORCID IDs and DOIs, might be unfamiliar to these contributors.
 Nonetheless, it is important to acknowledge their contributions by accrediting the developers in your publication.
 These transitive credits can positively impact their social recognition, hiring, and promotion decisions, and incentivize more talented developers without a research background to contribute to open research software.
 An ideal transitive credit system should not only encompass only research software but also all scholarly outputs, both traditional and non-traditional (e.g. data, other digital products).